Delegation reports record progress in sliding track build in run up to 2026 Winter Olympics

 “There are a few things to do, nothing earth shattering,” said Carlino.

-On Tuesday, the Italian sliding athletes will test the track followed by sliders from other countries, Carlino said.
-American bobsledders Frankie Del Luca and Kaillie Humphries, who train in Lake Placid, are among them, said Carlino.
+Starting Tuesday, 60 athletes began sledding, Carlino said.
+American bobsledders Frankie Del Luca and Kaillie Humphries, who train in Lake Placid, were among them, said Carlino.
+He said he has been at the finish line and has gotten reactions from the sledders: “They said it is great.”

 An Italian celebration

-The positive review from Carlino, who now consults on sliding matters for ORDA and others, followed last week’s International Olympic Committee meeting at which the preparations for the 2026 games received high praise.
+The upbeat review from Carlino, who now consults on sliding matters for ORDA and others, followed last week’s International Olympic Committee meeting at which the preparations for the 2026 games received high praise.
+The IOC will ultimately decide if the Italian track wins approval for use.

 Thomas Bach, the IOC’s president, told the Italian officials after their presentation that “we are not nervous anymore.”
 Italian Olympic officials said they are on schedule and that the construction of the bobsled track “continues at a rapid pace.”